Lelam: Soundtrack

 The film's soundtrack contains 4 songs, all composed by Ouseppachan and Lyrics by Gireesh Puthenchery.

 Legacy

 Lelam is hailed as one of the best movies in Suresh Gopi's career, and is also considered as one of the greatest mass entertainers ever made.
-It also marks the comeback of M.G.
-Soman whose dialogues are still popular.
+It also marks the final film role of M.G.
+Soman whose timeless dialogues in the movie are still popular.

-Sequel
+Cancelled sequel

 On 9 March 2019, The Times of India reported that Suresh Gopi has confirmed that there would be a sequel to the film, titled Lelam 2.
 He also added that he would be playing the same character as in the prequel as Aanakattil Chackochi, while his son Gokul Suresh plays Kochu Chackochi.
 The film is written by Renji Panicker and would be directed by his son Nithin Renji Panicker.
+In July 2024, Nithin Renji Panicker confirmed that the sequel is shelved.